Dell Hymes: Norms

 Social rules governing the event and the participants' actions and reaction - In a playful story by the aunt, the norms might allow many audience interruptions and collaboration, or possibly those interruptions might be limited to participation by older females.
 A serious, formal story by the aunt might call for attention to her and no interruptions as norms.

 Genre

 The kind of speech act or event; for the example used here, the kind of story - The aunt might tell a character anecdote about the grandmother for entertainment, or an exemplum as moral instruction.
 Different disciplines develop terms for kinds of speech acts, and speech communities sometimes have their own terms for types.

 Family and personal life

 Hymes' spouse, Virginia Dosch Hymes, was also a sociolinguist and folklorist.
 They met at Indiana University, marrying in 1954.

 Religious associations

 Hymes was a member of the Guild of Scholars of The Episcopal Church.

 He was a congregant of St. Paul Memorial Church and Peace Lutheran Church in Charlottesville, Virginia.

-Awards

-Hymes was awarded the Gold Medal of Philology in 2006.